satiyam/data_engineering_zoomcamp_2025_vksatiyam/Project/README.md

 3. Authentication should be successful.

-#### Spinning up docker container on Oracle VMBox
+#### Building docker container on Oracle VMBox

+Pre-requisites:
-Pre-requisites: Have docker and docker-compose setup beforehand.
+- Have docker and docker-compose setup beforehand.
+Refer to the following link on how this can be setup in RHEL 8.9 ISO image: https://medium.com/@amitkashyap571994/installing-docker-ce-and-docker-compose-on-rhel8-8ae4a5371e3a
+- Have iso image of RHEL8.9 installed and mounted on Oracle VMBox: https://yum.oracle.com/ISOS/OracleLinux/OL8/u9/x86_64/OracleLinux-R8-U9-x86_64-boot.iso

 1. To spin up the docker container on Oracle Virtual Machine, first copy the 'scraper' folder to the 'Documents' folder of the Oracle Virtual Machine.

-2. To spin up the docker container, first build from the docker compose using the command below
+2. To build the docker container, first build from the docker compose using the command below

 ```bash
 docker-compose build --no-cache-dir
 ```

+Note: You do not need to run the container at this stage - that will be taken care of by the kestra orchestrator.

 #### Spinning up kestra orchestrator container on GCP Virtual Machine

 Pre-requisites: Have docker and docker-compose setup beforehand.
+Refer to: https://reintech.io/blog/setting-up-docker-docker-compose-debian-12 for more information on how this can be done.

 1. To spin up the docker container on GCP Virtual Machine, first copy the 'kestra_docker_files' directory within the 'kestra-data' folder to the 'Documents' folder of the GCP VM.